H2O: Footprints in the Sand: Characters

-Otoha appears to be a normal girl, but she is in fact a spirit, and only Takuma can hear or see her.
-She is always cheerful, and will appear out of nowhere, clinging suddenly to Takuma.
-She refers to herself with the masculine pronoun boku (僕), meaning "I".
-She refers to Takuma as the "Promised Person" (約束の人, Yakusoku no Hito).
-It is revealed that Otoha is the real Hinata Kagura, who fell into a river and drowned.
+Otoha is a spirit who can only be heard and seen by Takuma.
+She is always cheerful and will appear out of nowhere, clinging suddenly to him.
+Later stories reveal that Otoha is the real Hinata Kagura, who fell into a river and drowned.
 She took the name Otoha from Hotaru's picture book that she drew herself.
 Before disappearing, Otoha shows Takuma a strange world, where she is his fiancée.
-Just before she disappears, she confesses her love for him, but says that she is not the one he belongs with.
-She eventually gets reincarnated as a five year old girl.
+Just before she disappears, Otoha confesses her love for him, but says that she is not the one he belongs with.
+Otoha eventually gets reincarnated as a five-year-old girl.